National Programme on Prevention and Management of Burn Injuries

 - Burn Data Registry and software have been developed and will soon be implemented at National level to collect, compile and analyze data related to Burn Injuries in the country.

-- The 6-day practical training of Medical Officers in Burn Injury management with a batch of 9 trainees each was organized at Safdarjung Hospital and Dr. RML Hospital.
+- The 6-day practical training of Medical Officers in Burn Injury management for doctors organized at Safdarjung Hospital and Dr. RML Hospital.
+Around 80 doctors have been provided the training so far.